The Google Knowledge Graph is a feature was originally implemented in 2012.

 Google gathers this information by dissecting and interpreting information found on external authoritative sites.
 This information is efficiently readable if it is entered in a specific microformatting template, like those found at Schema.org for various categories.

 The Google Knowledge Graph is an impressive and relatively new feature, but it has many search marketers fearing for the long-term relevance of their jobs.
-In case you weren’t aware, the Knowledge Graph refers to a collection of information that Google uses to display concise answers to users with specific queries.
+In case you weren’t aware, the Knowledge Panels refers to a collection of information that Google uses to display concise answers to users with specific queries.

-For example, if a user searches for a specific movie, like the Wizard of Oz, Google will display a prominent box of information off to the right of its typical link-based search results.
+For example, if a user searches for a specific movie, like the Wizard of Oz, Google will display a prominent box of information off to the right of its typical link-based Google search results.

 The Knowledge Graph isn’t limited to just movies, however, and it’s gradually expanding to consume more and more types of information.